-- (1) Chapter II of this Act applies to all employees and employers. - (2) Except where Chapter III provides otherwise, Chapter III of this Act applies only to designated employers and people from designated groups. - (3) This Act does not apply to members of the National Defence Force, the National Intelligence Agency, the South African Secret Service or the South African National Academy of Intelligence.1
+- (1) Chapter II of this Act applies to all employees and employers. - (2) Except where Chapter III provides otherwise, Chapter III of this Act applies only to designated employers and people from designated groups. - (3) This Act does not apply to members of the National Defence Force, the National Intelligence Agency, the South African Secret Service or the South African National Academy of Intelligence or to the directors and staff of Comsec.

-[subsection (3) substituted by section 40(1) of Act 65 of 2002]
+[subsection (3) substituted by section 40(1) of Act 65 of 2002, by section 26 of Act 68 of 2002 and by section 25(2) of Act 52 of 2003]